 In 1895, the scouring plant was enlarged and converted into a woolen mill which made bed blankets and robes for Native Americans.
 This venture also failed and the mill went idle.
 In 1909, the Bishops opened the facility and constructed a new, more efficient mill with aid of a local bond issue.
 In September of that year, the first products emerged from the new finishing department and the tradition of Pendleton Woolen Mills began.

-The production of Indian blankets resumed as the Bishops applied intuitive business concepts for quality products and distinctive styling.
+The production of blankets resumed as the Bishops applied intuitive business concepts for quality products and distinctive styling.
 A study of the color and design preferences of local and Southwest Native Americans resulted in vivid colors and intricate patterns.
 Trade expanded from the Nez Perce nation near Pendleton to the Navajo, Hopi and Zuni nations.
 These Pendleton blankets were used as basic wearing apparel and as a standard of value for trading and credit among Native Americans.
 The blankets also became prized for ceremonial use.

 1912 - 1949